Trait diesel::prelude::Connection

 §Provide a new connection implementation for an existing backend

 Implementing a new connection based on an existing backend can enable the usage of other methods to connect to the database.
-One example here would be to replace the offical diesel provided connection implementations with an implementation based on a pure rust connection crate.
+One example here would be to replace the official diesel provided connection implementations with an implementation based on a pure rust connection crate.

 It’s important to use prepared statements to implement the following methods: